-Politics isn’t everybody’s cup of tea but just as a comparison, the current political situation in Eastleigh, Nr Southampton is all about who can shout the loudest, parties all trying to make their point heard and this is no different in the world of commerce… It all comes down to ‘communication’.
+Understanding politics isn’t everybody’s cup of tea but just as a comparison to areas within business, there is close similarity when it comes to expressing views about what you stand for and who can shout the loudest.
+With parties all trying to make their point heard and this is no different in the world of commerce… It all comes down to ‘communication’.

 In coaching/mentoring, we often refer to ‘Two of these and one of these, use in that order’ referring to our ears and mouth.
 As an individual, business owner, company, solicitor or practice then this advice rings true too and to succeed, you first have to listen … not just hear but ‘truly’ listen!
 In this age of whiz-by technology, can we honestly say we do as the next distraction flashes across our retinas?